holepunchto/hyperdrive/README.md

 Closes all open resources used by the drive.
 The drive should no longer be used after calling this.

+#### `archive.destroyStorage([callback])`

+Destroys the data stored in the archive and closes it.
+Does not affect mounted archives.
+The archive should no longer be used after calling this.

 ### License

 MIT